• A little speech bubble icon Blog

 10. As you age, preparing your body for pregnancy stays (mostly) the same.

-Pregnancy occurs the same way whether you’re 22 or 38, and preconception health guidelines stay generally the same for everyone “of childbearing age.”
+Pregnancy happens the same way whether you’re 22 or 38, and preconception health guidelines stay relatively the same for everyone “of childbearing age.”
 But it is worth remembering that your chances of getting pregnant do decrease with age.
-The pre- pregnancy prep work comes in the form of knowledge.
-It’s important that you know how to identify your most fertile days and when you ovulate.
-It’s also important to understand when your fertility will begin to decline.
+Knowledge is power when it comes to fertility.
+Maximize your chances of conception by identifying your most fertile days and understanding how fertility changes over time.

 How to prepare for pregnancy after 30

-Fertility does typically start to decline as you get older,26 so know that it may take longer to conceive after age 35, or may involve some additional steps to support your fertility.
-If you’re over 35 and have been trying to get pregnant for six months or more, talk to your doctor.
+Fertility does typically start to decline as you get older,26 so understanding that it may take longer to conceive after age 35, or that it may involve some additional steps to support your fertility is important.
+If you’re over 35 and have been trying to get pregnant for six months or more, talk to your healthcare professional.

 How to prepare for pregnancy after 40